Interactive Process Center of Expertise

-The Interactive Process Center of Excellence (IPCOE) supports employees with disabilities, their managers, and HR Partners to determine and implement reasonable accommodations in the workplace.
+The Interactive Process Center of Expertise (IPCOE) supports employees with disabilities, their managers, and HR Partners to determine and implement reasonable accommodations in the workplace.

 We use an interactive process to assess and develop reasonable accommodations that enable employees with disabilities to perform their essential job functions.